 Vehicles are logically formed into groups based on road sections that they currently reside.
-Unlike the traditional group selection that is based on distance radius regardless of driving direction, in our approaches, only vehicles in the same driving direction in each road section are set as a group.
-This group definition has been previously used by Raya et al.11 Such a group definition makes a vehicular group have the same driving direction, with the similar interests in traffic events, and most importantly, relatively stable group members and low relative mobility among group members.
+Unlike the traditional group selection that is based on the distance radius regardless of the driving direction, in our approaches, only the vehicles in the same driving direction in each road section are considered as a group.
+This group definition has been previously used by Raya et al. Such a group definition makes a vehicular group have the same driving direction, with the similar interests of the traffic events, and most importantly, relatively stable group members and low relative mobility among the group members.

-A group of vehicles in a single road section collaborate with each other to create a regional message about the road section by broadcasting their periodic typical traffic messages to each other.
-The created regional message is mainly propagated to vehicles that will soon move to this road section in the same driving direction because in most cases only these vehicles need this traffic message.
+A group of vehicles in a single road section collaborate to create a regional message about the road section by broadcasting their periodic typical traffic messages.
+The created regional message is mainly propagated to the vehicles soon entering to this road section in the same driving direction since in most cases only these vehicles need this traffic message.
 If a vehicle leaves a road section and moves into a new road section, it becomes a group member of that new road section automatically.